karnatambindu/Module-15/README.md

 # ALGORITHM:

-Start the program.
+1.Start the program.

-Import the Node class from the binarytree module.
+2.Import the Node class from the binarytree module.

-Create a root node using the Node class and assign a floating-point value.
+3.Create a root node using the Node class and assign a floating-point value.

-Create left and right child nodes for the root with float values.
+4.Create left and right child nodes for the root with float values.

-Convert the tree to a list and print the list of nodes.
+5.Convert the tree to a list and print the list of nodes.

 End the program.

 # PYTHON PROGRAM